mustafasaydam/mustafasaydam/README.md

 ## About me

 Hi there 👋.
-I’m Sagar Viradiya.
+I’m Mustafa Saydam.
 In this profile, I share the projects I developed on the topics I learned recently.